A. Nyman, M. Behm, and G. Lindbergh

 Modeling of mass transport is an important step in evaluating lithium-ion battery electrolytes and understanding cell performance.
 For high-power applications, concentration gradients in the electrolyte lead to limiting currents, which limit the power-density of the battery.
 The model has been used for determining a complete set of transport and thermodynamic properties for LiPF6 dissolved in an ...

 K. Song, and H. Knickle

-Department of Mechanical Engineering, University of Rhode Island, Kingston Rhode Island, USA
+Department of Chemical Engineering, University of Rhode Island, Kingston Rhode Island, USA